-Sip coffee at Jaho
+Sip coffee at Lulu's

 This one is simple, but always relaxing in my opinion.
 Grab a comfy chair in the window and watch it come down.
-Jaho offers everything from regular coffee and tea to sandwiches, snacks and creative caffeinated mixtures of their own.
+Lulu's Bakery offers everything from regular coffee and tea to pastries, snacks and everything in between.
 Bring a book or your laptop and chill a bit.
 Maybe the weather will pass while you read.